Skip to main content

 Calculating tax and National Insurance contributions (NIC)

-On your tax return you must record how many different self-employment businesses you have, their trading names, description of the businesses and their respective accounting dates.
+On your tax return you must record the different self-employment businesses you have, their trading names, description of the businesses and their respective accounting dates.
 If you have multiple trades, it would be easiest if you use the same accounting date wherever possible.
 Please note that from the 2023/24 tax year onwards there are new basis period reform rules which may impact the accounting period you decide to use for your multiple trades.

 You then need to provide details of the income, business expenses and any adjustments to profit for each individual trade.